-As well as building a palace on the western side, Herod extensively modified the Temple area circa 488 metres x 281 metres with the temple being a square of about 200 metres (one furlong) on each side.
+As well as building a palace on the western side, Herod extensively modified the Temple Courtyard circa 488 metres x 281 metres with the Temple Building forming a square of about 200 metres (one furlong) on each side.
 Click here for an image and here for further details (estimate).
-It included a broad outermost court for non-Jews with dire warnings for any Gentile who dared to step over the boundaries into its inner court.
+The temple courtyard consisted of a broad "outer" court for non-Jews with dire warnings for any Gentile who dared to step over its boundaries into the narrow "inner" courtyard area.
 Click here for another image of the area looking north-east.

 It was to be 200 - 300 years later before a new wall was constructed around the city.
-Significant construction was attributed to the time of the empress Aelia Euodia, who in 425 AD granted the Jews permission to resettle in the city, to pray by the ruins of the Temple.
+Significant additional construction has been attributed to the time of the empress Aelia Euodia, who in 425 AD granted the Jews permission to resettle in the city, to pray by the ruins of the Temple.

 In 637 AD the city was taken by the Arab Muslims, with the Dome of the Rock constructed in 691 AD.
-Following a number of earthquakes, including a severe one in 1033 AD, the southern wall was rebuilt northwards in its current position, now excluding the old City of David.
+Following a number of earthquakes, including a severe one in 1033 AD, a southern wall was rebuilt northwards in the current southern wall's position, now excluding the old City of David.

-As mentioned earlier, the current walls were built in 1538 by Suleiman the "Magnificent", the Turkish Ottoman ruler.
+As mentioned earlier, these current walls were built in 1538 by Suleiman the "Magnificent", the Turkish Ottoman ruler.

 Click each image below to see better detail.